← Back to Docs

 Capture the Referral Code

-When a user arrives via a Regatta affiliate link, your landing URL will include a ?rgta_ref=TRACKING_CODE parameter.
+When a user arrives via an AffiliateSwarm affiliate link, your landing URL will include a ?swarm_ref=TRACKING_CODE parameter.
 You need to extract and store this value so you can include it when reporting the conversion.

 Important: Store the tracking code server-side (session, database, or secure cookie) — not just in a client-side JavaScript variable.
 If the user navigates away and comes back, you'll lose it.